Teaming up with

 Applicants must have a coherent research project in mind, and provide sufficient detail on it (see below) including how the grant money will be spent.

-Accepted proof of student status includes university or supervisor letter, or photograph of student card provided that the name of the university, degree programme and start/end dates are clearly stated and visible.
+Accepted proof of current student status or date of qualification includes university or supervisor letter, photograph of student card provided that the name of the university, degree programme and start/end dates are clearly stated and visible, or photograph/scan of diploma/certificate.

 All filenames should follow the same format, beginning with the initial of the first name, followed by the last name in full and an underscore separating it from a short description of the file in question.
 For example, an applicant named John Smith should submit the following files: